evisdrenova/llama2-rs/notes.md

 we should add an assrt here to make sure the ptr is at least as large as the sum of all the sizes calculated inside the function

-### read_checkpoint
+### read_checkpoint && build_transformer

 This is a helper function to load an external model so we can use it.
 We effectively, get a file, read it, and then pass it into our memory map function in order to initialize our model.

-//TODO: COMPLETE
+First, we open the file and map it into memory using mmamp.
+Then we validate that is has a minimum size before we read the config from the beginning of the memory mapped file using byte offsets to parse the different parts of the config.

+Lastly, we do some more validation and then return the config, memory mnapped file and the shared_weights bool.

+In the build_transformer function, we run the read_checkpoint function to read in the file and then we get the weights data from the file and then memory map that to our `TransformerWeights` struct.

+Now we have parsed the important bits from the file and loaded it into our structs so we can do stuff with them.

 ## Neural net blocks

 Then we start converting some nice pure functions to rust.
-RMSNorm, Softmax and the star of the show, matmil.
-These are the critical components to making our neural net work.
+RMSNorm, Softmax and the star of the show, matmul.
+These are pretty straight forward, simple implementations but are key components to the puzzle.

+## Forward

+This is the forward pass function that we use to pass through the neural net.
+There are a few things happening here so let's break them down step by step.